murchandamus/bips/bip-update-process.md

 be improved to progress toward readiness.
 Pull requests that are proposing off-topic or unserious ideas or have stopped to make progress may be closed.

-When the proposal has been assigned a number and is complete, a BIP editor will merge it to the BIPs repository.
+When the proposal has been assigned a number and is complete, a BIP editor will merge it to the BIP repository.
 After the BIP is merged to the repository, its main focus should no longer shift significantly, even while the author may continue to update the proposal as necessary in the git repository.
 Updates to merged documents by the author should also be submitted as pull requests.